Algonquin Hotel: Initial modifications

 Bodne announced plans in 1947 to renovate the hotel for $100,000.
 John Martin, the hotel's general manager of nine years, helped Bodne with the improvements, which included refurbishing all the rooms and adding a refrigeration plant.
 The renovations also included new air-conditioners and televisions in each room.
 Bodne replaced 300 chairs, beds, and tables with new furnishings in the same style, and he also repainted the walls to their original colors.

 Under Bodne's ownership, the Algonquin became the first hotel in New York City to replace its hotel keys with electronic key cards.
 The hotel was among the first in New York City to give walkie-talkies to its staff and install smoke detectors in its rooms.
 After Bodne's purchase, the hotel continued to host literary and theatrical meetings, including those of the Drama Critics' Circle; the Outer Circle, composed of theatrical critics who did not live in the New York metropolitan area; and the PEN Club, composed of fiction writers.
 Colby said in 1952 that the Algonquin "often seems like a small, non-political United Nations" because guests came from around the world.

 Bodne conducted additional renovations through the 1950s and 1960s, ordering new furniture and draperies in the same style as the hotel's original furnishings.
 The hotel's rooms were redecorated in an 18th-century English style, with bedspreads and lamps from department stores.
-Bodne also installed refrigerators and TV sets concealed within walnut bureaus, which could be removed as needed.
-The hotel did receive modern wiring, plumbing, and heating systems; the new heating system reduced the hotel's heating costs by 25 percent.
+Bodne also installed refrigerators and TV sets concealed within walnut bureaus; the TVs and refrigerators could be removed as needed.
+The hotel received modern wiring, plumbing, and heating systems; the new heating system reduced the hotel's heating costs by 25 percent.
 Around 1963, stage designer Oliver Smith redecorated the hotel's Rose Room with white, gilded, and rose draperies, designing the room in a manner similar to a stage set.
-Most guests were unaware of these renovations, which were largely conducted at night.
+Most guests were unaware of the renovation work, as it was largely conducted at night.